 the Retail Energy Location Address (or REL Address), which is created and maintained by the CSS Provider pursuant to this REC Schedule and the CSS Service Definition.

-For RMPs in Wales, the CSS Provider will also create and maintain a Welsh-language version of the REL Address (referred to as the REL (W) Address).
+For RMPs in Wales, the Address Management Service shall also make available a Welsh-language version of the REL Address (referred to as the REL (W) Address).
 References to the REL Address include the REL (W) Address, unless the context requires otherwise.

 REL Addresses are synchronised to the Electricity Enquiry Service (EES) and Gas Enquiry Service (GES) so that Switching Parties (including Price Comparison Websites) can raise enquiries against them for the purpose of enabling Switching, including for the purpose of design, development, testing, integration and live operational use.
 No REL Address information obtained via the Address Management Service may be displayed on public-facing websites unless it is the website of a Switching Party that is a Price Comparison Website, and with prior permission from Ordnance Survey.